cartologic/fgdb2postgis/README.rst

 Restrictions
 ------------

-* DO NOT apply this tool in a production postgresql database.
+* DO NOT apply this tool in a production postgis database!
-* The postgresql database should exists and be EMPTY!
+* The target postgis database should exists and be EMPTY.
-* The tool will OVERWRITE any tables having the same name with tables in filegdb.
+* The tool will OVERWRITE any tables having the same name with the tables in the file geodatabase.